rhadu/ai-hero/exercises/05-context-engineering/05.05-chain-of-thought/solution/output.md

 } & {};
 ```

-Here's how it works:

-1.  `[K in keyof T]: T[K]` creates a mapped type that iterates over the keys of `T` and recreates the properties.
-2.  `& {}` This part intersects the mapped type with an empty object.
-This forces TypeScript to resolve the type fully.
+`Prettify` takes a type `T` and makes it look "prettier" by expanding any nested types.
+In essence, it flattens the type.

-### `EventMap` Type
+### Understanding `EventMap`

-The `EventMap` type is a key-value object that defines the structure for different events in your application.
-The keys are the event names (e.g., `"login"`, `"logout"`, `"updateUsername"`), and the values are objects that describe the data associated with each event.
+Now, let's look at the core of the code.
+The `EventMap` type is the starting point:

 ```typescript
 type EventMap = {